Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 But don’t worry, it’s an easy fix.

-When you’re using sunlight, all you have to do is move your bromeliad plant to an area where there isn’t direct light.
+When you’re using sunlight, all you have to do is move your bromeliad plant to an area without direct light.

 Your Bromeliad Plant has Small Brown or Purple Spots

-Brown or purple spots on a plant is from the fungal disease Helminthosporium leaf spot.
+Brown or purple spots on a plant are from the fungal disease Helminthosporium leaf spot.

 This icky fungus rears its’ nasty head when you over-water your plant.